tajmone/Alan3-Italian/README.md

 Some flash news about milestones accomplishments in the project...

+## Jan 17, 2019 — Moving to Alan 3.0beta6 build 1855

+The new [developer snaphshot] of Alan [3.0beta6 build 1855] implements a requested feature to allow consecutive AND WORDS in player input so that it's now possible to type:

+- "prendi la mela E POI mangia la mela" (take the apple AND THEN eat the apple)

+whereas before the parser would see the "E POI" as "AND AND" and fail to parse the command.
+Now consecutive AND WORDS are treated as a single one.

+For the implementation details, see commit [054581b] on [Alan repository].

-## Jan 2019 — Major Breaktrhough With Alan 3.0beta6 build 1852
+## Jan 15, 2019 — Major Breaktrhough With Alan 3.0beta6 build 1852

 The new [developer snaphshot] of Alan [3.0beta6 build 1852] introduces a new feature especially for Italian, which is a major brakthrough in the development of this library, and it also fixes a bug that affected the Italian language and some Library verbs.

-[developer snaphshot]: https://www.alanif.se/download-alan-v3/development-snapshots/development-snapshots "Vai alla pagina delle Developer Snapshots sul sito di Alan"
-[3.0beta6 build 1852]: https://www.alanif.se/download-alan-v3/development-snapshots/development-snapshots/build1852 "Vai alla pagina di download della snapshot Alan 3.0beta6 build 1852"

 ### Support for Apostrophes in Prepositions